 - Livestock Forage

 The fruit can be eaten raw, boiled, pickled, candied, marinated, steamed or roasted.
+The fruit is fried and made into sukun chips.
 The leaves are eaten by cattle, goats, pigs, horses, and elephants, and excess fruit waste can be fed to animals.
 Horses will eat the bark, young branches, and shoots, so they should be kept away from new plantings.
 The wood is very light, durable, and resistant to termites.
 Is used in house, furniture, and canoe construction.
 Toasted flowers are rubbed on the gums around aching teeth to ease pain, the latex and juice from crushed leaves are used to treat ear infections, skin ailments, and fungal diseases.
 The latex is massaged into the skin to treat broken bones, sprains, and back pain.
 The latex is diluted and taken internally to treat stomach problems.
 The root is an astringent used in skin ailments, and the bark treats headache.

 - Coffee Shade